-There are several types of categories of conservatorship:
+There are several general types of categories of conservatorships: Person & Estate.

-2. LPS (Mental Health- Lanterman Petris) Conservatorship.
-This category of Conservatorship can only be initiate by physicians and hospitals.
+C. LPS (Mental Health- Lanterman Petris) Conservatorship.
+This category of Conservatorship can only be initiated by the public guardian and hospitals.
+Ask us for help on how to get these established.

 1. Conservatorship of the Estate.